albertogeniola/MerossIot/README.md

         if p.supports_electricity_reading():
             print("Awesome!
 This device also supports power consumption reading.") print("Current consumption is: %s" % str(p.get_electricity()))

+    # ---------------------------
+    # Let's play with the Thermostat
+    # ---------------------------
+    for t in thermostats:  # type: ValveSubDevice if not t.online:
+            print("The thermostat %s seems to be offline.
+Cannot play with that..." % t.name) continue

+        # Get the current preset mode
+        print("Current mode: %s" % t.mode)
+        print("Let's change the preset mode")
+        t.set_mode(ThermostatV3Mode.COOL)

+        # Note that the thermostat will not receive the command instantly, as it needs to be sent by the HUB via its
+        # low power communication channel.
+So, we need to wait a bit until it gets received.
+        print("Waiting a minute...")
+        time.sleep(60)
+        print("Current mode: %s" % t.mode)

+        # Set the target temperature
+        target_temp = randint(10,30)
+        print("Setting the target temperature to %f" % target_temp)
+        t.set_target_temperature(target_temp=target_temp)

+        # Note that the thermostat will not receive the command instantly, as it needs to be sent by the HUB via its
+        # low power communication channel.
+So, we need to wait a bit until it gets received.
+        time.sleep(60)
+        print("Current mode: %s" % t.mode)

     # At this point, we are all done playing with the library, so we gracefully disconnect and clean resources.
     print("We are done playing.
 Cleaning resources...")